The Supermarket Model with Known and Predicted Service Times

 \section{Additional Related Work}

-The power of two choices was first analyzed in the discrete settings of hashing, modeled as balls and bins processes \cite{DBLP:journals/siamcomp/AzarBKU99,DBLP:journals/algorithmica/KarpLH96,DBLP:journals/cpc/Mitzenmacher99}.
+The supermarket model was first analyzed in the discrete settings of hashing, modeled as balls and bins processes \cite{DBLP:journals/siamcomp/AzarBKU99,DBLP:journals/algorithmica/KarpLH96,DBLP:journals/cpc/Mitzenmacher99}.
 It was subsequently analyzed in the setting of queueing systems, in particular in the mean field limit (also referred to as the fluid limit) as the number of queues grows to infinity \cite{DBLP:journals/tpds/Mitzenmacher01,vvedenskaya1996queueing}.

 Ordering jobs by service time has been studied extensively in single queues.
-The text \cite{harchol2013performance} provides an excellent introduction to the analysis of standard approaches such as SJF and SPRT in the single queue setting.
+The text \cite{harchol2013performance} provides an excellent introduction to the analysis of standard approaches such as SJF and SRPT in the single queue setting.

 Our work falls into a recent line of work that aims to use machine learning predictions to improve traditional algorithms.
-For example, Lykouris and Vassilvitskii \cite{DBLP:conf/icml/LykourisV18} show how to use prediction advice from machine learning algorithms to improve online algorithms for caching in a way that provides provable performance guarantees, using the framework of competitive analysis.
+For example, Lykouris and Vassilvitskii \cite{DBLP:conf/icml/LykourisV18} show how to use prediction advice from ML algorithms to improve online algorithms for caching in a way that provides provable performance guarantees, using the framework of competitive analysis.
 Other recent works with this theme include the development of learned Bloom filters \cite{TCFLIS,mitzenmacher2018model} and heavy hitter algorithms that use predictions \cite{hsu2018learning}.
 One prior work in this vein has specifically looked at scheduling with predictions in the setting of a fixed collection of jobs, and consider variants of shortest predicted processing time that yield good performance in terms of the competitive ratio, with the performance depending on the accuracy of the predictions \cite{purohit2018improving}.

 In scheduling of queues, some works have looked at the effects of using imprecise information, including for load balancing in multiple queue settings.
-For example, Mitzenmacher considers using old load information to place jobs (in the context of the power of two choices) \cite{DBLP:journals/tpds/Mitzenmacher00}.
+For example, Mitzenmacher considers using old load information to place jobs (in the context of the supermarket model) \cite{DBLP:journals/tpds/Mitzenmacher00}.
 A strategy called TAGS studies an approach to utilizing multiple queues when no information exists about the service time; jobs that run more than some threshold in the first queue are canceled and passed to the second queue, and so on \cite{DBLP:journals/jacm/Harchol-Balter02}.